 Dementia steadily damages parts of the brain.
 For this reason, people with dementia may experience delusions and hallucinations.
-This can lead to paranoia and mistrust of others, including loved ones.
+This can lead to symptoms of paranoia and cause mistrust of others.

 Sudden paranoia, agitation, and similar symptoms can also signal an underlying health issue.
 For example, people with dementia